Current Lab Members

 Tim is interested in how phenotypic plasticity can facilitate or constrain adaptation across environmental gradients.
 He also has a fondness for plant-pollinator interactions.
 His dissertation work focused on Clarkia concinna.
 He is now teaching field courses with the UC Natural Reserves.

 tijmille at ucsc.edu

 Megan studies how the forces of natural selection, gene flow, genetic drift, and phenotypic plasticity interact to affect processes of adaptation, especially in the context of climate change.
 She worked on monkeyflowers (Mimulus guttatus) in the Sierra Nevada and well-behaved theoretical populations.
 She defended in May 2015 and joined the Doak Lab as a postdoc.
 She is now an Assistant Professor of Botany at University of Georgia.

 Jennifer Yost (Ph.D.)

-Jenn is interested in how natural selection and adaptation generate and maintain biodiversity.
-Her dissertation work focused on edaphic adaptation in the California goldfields (Lasthenia).
+Jenn completed her dissertation on edaphic adaptation in the California goldfields (Lasthenia).
 She is an Associate Professor of Biological Sciences and Director of the Robert F. Hoover Herbarium at Cal Poly San Luis Obispo.

 jennyost at gmail.com